 Pet Health Library

-The goal of physical rehabilitation in animals is to manage and treat injuries or conditions that limit mobility, cause pain, or impair/negatively impact quality of life.
-Known as physical therapy in human medicine, rehabilitation provides the following benefits: pain relief, improved circulation, strengthened muscles, healthy weight loss, and faster and improved healing after an injury.
+The goal of physical rehabilitation in animals is to manage and treat injuries or conditions that limit mobility, cause pain, or negatively impact an animal’s quality of life.
+Known as physical therapy in human medicine, rehabilitation provides the following benefits: pain relief, improved circulation, strengthened muscles, healthy weight loss, and faster healing after an injury.

 Rehabilitation focuses primarily on treating neurologic or musculoskeletal disorders.
 Common conditions treated with rehabilitation include:

 Cranial Cruciate Ligament Disease (CCL rupture) – the cranial cruciate ligament (CCL) in dogs is the equivalent of the anterior cruciate ligament (ACL) in humans.
 When the CCL ruptures, the knee joint destabilizes, twists, and slips.

 Elbow Dysplasia – a skeletal disorder that causes lameness due to the abnormal development of the elbow joint.

 Hip Dysplasia – a skeletal disorder that results in the instability or looseness of a dog’s hip joint.
 The ball and socket of the joint do not fit together properly – instead of rolling and sliding, they rub and grind.